s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 While users can already write concurrent applications with the help of Cloud Haskell using some of its libraries or even with the bare communication API, it seems like a good idea to write parallel programs requiring less involvement from the user.
 In the following section we will therefore explore the possibility of a Cloud Haskell based backend for the `ArrowParallel` interface given in this thesis while explaining all the necessary parts of the API.
-For easier testing, we only work with a local-net Cloud Haskell backend in this thesis.
-The results, however, are transferable to other architectures as well.
+For easier testing and as this is only meant as a proof of concept, we only work with a local-net Cloud Haskell backend in this thesis.
+The results of this experiment, however, are transferable to other architectures as well when building upon the results presented.

+The following is structured as follows.
+We start by explaining how to discover nodes with a master-slave structure while also defining a program startup harness that can be used with this scheme in Section \ref{sec:nodeDiscAndHarness}.
+Then, we explain how parallel evaluation of arbitrary data is possible with Cloud Haskell in Section \ref{sec:parEvalCloudHaskell}
+and also discuss how we can implement the PArrows DSL with this knowledge in Section \ref{sec:CloudHaskellArrowParallel}.

 ## Node discovery and program harness

+\label{sec:nodeDiscAndHarness}

 In cloud services it is common that the architecture of the running network changes more often than in ordinary computing clusters where the participating